aphp/edsnlp/docs/pipelines/misc/measurements.md

 By default, the `eds.measurements` pipeline lets you match all measurements, i.e measurements in most units as well as unitless measurements.
 If a unit is not in our register, then you can add It manually.
 If not, the measurement will be matched without Its unit.

-If you prefer to match specific measurements only, you can create your own measurement config.
+If you prefer matching specific measurements only, you can create your own measurement config anda set `all_measurements` parameter to `False`.
 Nevertheless, some default measurements configs are already provided out of the box:

 | Measurement name | Example                |
 | ---------------- | ---------------------- |